Infant Hearing Services

 Infant hearing audiology services identifies the presence, nature and severity of hearing loss.

 If a permanent hearing loss is identified, ErinoakKids audiologists can also prescribe and fit hearing aids to amplify speech sounds in order to make the most of the child’s remaining hearing.

-Children who have recently moved to the Ministry of Children and Youth Services Central West Region of Ontario may be referred to the IHP if they are between 0-6 years of age with an identified permanent hearing loss
+- Children who have recently moved to the Ministry of Children, Community and Social Services Central West Region of Ontario may be referred to the IHP if they are between 0-6 years of age with an identified permanent hearing loss

 A referral is required to access this service: